 What is PRK Surgery?

 The ultimate aim of this laser surgery is to change the shape of the cornea to help improve the focus of light rays on the retina.
 PRK surgery is usually used to treat the symptoms of both nearsightedness (myopia) and far-sightedness (hyperopia).
 In addition, this refractive surgery is also used for patients with astigmatism.

 Once you successfully undergo Photorefractive Keratectomy surgery, you’ll notice a drastic change and improvement in your vision.
 In addition, PRK surgery is most likely to lessen your need to wear glasses or lenses.
 However, in a few cases, it’s also likely that you might as well do away with your glasses or lenses daily.

 PRK Surgery Procedure

 - The first step of the surgery involves putting drops in your eye to numb them.
 You might also be given some medication to relieve the pain and relax.

 - The second step is a 30-second procedure in which the epithelium, or the topmost layer of coronal tissue, is entirely removed.

 - Any irregularities in your corneal tissue layers are fixed using an “excimer laser.”
 The best part about this tool is that it helps to work in the deeper layers of the cornea.

 - Lastly, your surgeon will put a bandage contact lens on the top of your cornea to heal your eye.

 PRK Surgery Recovery

 Once the surgery is complete, you will have a bandage over your eye to help it heal.
 Here are some things you must keep in mind as you are on the path to your Photorefractive Keratectomy surgery recovery:

-- On the day of the surgery, ensure that you have someone to accompany you to drive you back home.
-When you get home, make it a point to relax or take a nap.
+- On the day of the surgery, ensure you have someone to accompany you to drive you back home.
+When you get home, make it a point to relax or nap.